JeSiggen/SignDCL/README.md

 # SignDCL

+SignT
+An easy-to-use GUI to perform contour tracking.

+SignX
-An easy-to-use GUI to perform contour tracking, extract immobility and freezing episodes.
+An easy-to-use GUI to extract immobility and freezing episodes.